-This is a practical course using computer software and electronic instruments to transform an idea into a sound.
-Students will explore music in the media arts including TV, film, advertisements, games.
+This is a practical course using computer software and musical instruments to explore the world of Music Production.
+Students will explore music in the media arts including TV, Film, advertisements, and games.
 Students will use both their musical and technological creativity to create music compositions.
-Using sequencer and editing software, students will record audio or MIDI (Musical Instrument Digital Interface) musical compositions.
+Using sequencer and editing software students will record audio or MIDI (Musical Instrument Digital Interface) musical compositions.
+This class is intended for students with an interest in any kind of music from modern popular styles to classical.
+Upon completion of this course, students will be able to: